 - AirFit F30 Full Face CPAP Mask: Lightweight with under-the-nose cushion placement to reduce leaks.

-Once the symptoms of cold and flu have gone, you can go back to your nasal mask.
+Once the symptoms of cold and flu have gone, you can go back to using your nasal mask if you prefer.

 Add a heated humidifier

 For many CPAP machine users, the air pressure is too cold, drying their nasal passages and throat.
 Humidification is a proven solution for those struggling to become comfortable with their CPAP.
 Adding a humidifier will warm the air being delivered and therefore moisten your sinuses.

 A CPAP humidifier will ease inflamed nasal passages, minimising symptoms of a cold.

 Many machines have an integrated humidifier, like the Fisher and Paykel Auto CPAP Sleepstyle.
 However, many other CPAP machines have a device-specific humidifier option available to purchase.

 Add a heated hose or CPAP hose fleece

 A common side effect of a humidifier is ‘rainout’.
 This is when a build-up of condensation (droplets of water) forms in your mask or tube.